TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

   The yang interface in the TSN is governed by a module called uniconf which runs as a daemon.
 Any application which interacts with the uniconf is called as a uniconf client.
 The uniconf client configures 802.1 Qbv by opening yang database (DB), write config yang parameters to DB and triggers the uniconf for reading parameters from DB and writing to HW.
 The uniconf reads or writes parameters from or to HW by calling Enet LLD driver.

-  Please note that the file system support is not yet integrated to ethernet examples.
+  Please note that the file system support is not yet integrated in ethernet examples.

-  In this example, we configure the talker DUT to send out traffic as per the EST schedule and the listner DUT or device can verify the time-slots of the received packets.
+  In this example, we configure the talker DUT to send out traffic as per the EST schedule and the listener DUT or device can verify the time-slots of the received packets.

 \cond SOC_AM263X
 Please note, The receive packet time stamping of non-ptp traffic is currently not supported on AM263x.
 User needs to use other time-stamping device to capture the receive time-stamps.
 The receive packet time-stamping support is available on AM243x and AM64x.
 If AM243x or AM64x is available, you can connect to them and configure them as listener.
 \endcond

 \cond SOC_AM64X || SOC_AM243X
-  \note Host based receive packet time-stamping is enabled to estimate the packet reception timing accuracy, on the listener side.However, note we have a HW errata i2401 regarding this feature and hence host based rx packet timestamping feature should be disabled in production code.
+  \note Host based receive packet time-stamping is enabled to estimate the packet reception timing accuracy, on the listener side.\n However, there is a **HW errata i2401** regarding this feature and hence host based rx packet timestamping feature should be disabled in production code.
 \endcond

 See also : \ref EXAMPLES_ENET_CPSW_EST, \ref ENET_CPSW_TSN_GPTP